 There are several times for registration June - August: Times will be published in the Church Bulletin, on Church screens and St. Barnabas Facebook page)

-Note: While there is space for every child, if you wish to make sure your child will attend on a certain afternoon or night, you must register in early June.
+Note: While there is space for every child, if you wish to make sure your child will attend on a certain night, you must register in early June.

 At the time of registration, there is a fee of $60 for one child, $110 for two, $150 for three or more is charged at the time of registration.
 This provides for the text books and other materials needed for classes.
 However, because we are a Stewardship Community, the religious education program is mainly subsidized from Parish funds.
 Inability to meet payment should not deter anyone from being enrolled in our Religious Education Program.
 Grants, scholarships and adjustments can always be arranged.
 Fee payment may be made in installments according to your family's financial situation.
 If any problems exist, please contact the Religious Education office.